“He who depends upon his eyes for sight, his ears for hearing and his mouth for speech, he is still dead.” Hazrat Inayat Khan

 legs tangled in each others’ like roots of a flame tree

 Now your hands feel in the dark for mine but I am gone

 We come here to cry, to bathe in this gulf of spilled tears

 and to swallow the salt we are swimming in.

 Now all my friends are like sparrows and the moon is white as wonder bread.

-Our wings go on beating against the light.
+Our wings will go on beating against this light.

 I tell you there is a kind of dancing here